prakhar1989/hugo-blog/_posts/2014-10-19-bloom-filters-for-dummies.markdown

 `h(x)`:

 1. Convert `x` to its binary equivalent.
 Lets call it `b`.
-2. Take the odd numbered bit in `b` and generate a new number `y` with these bits.
+2. Take the odd numbered bits in `b` and generate a new number `y` with these bits.
 3. Return the value of `y modulo 11`.

-`g(x)` is same as `h(x)`, the only difference being that instead of taking the odd numbered bit we take every even numbered bit.
+`g(x)` is same as `h(x)`, the only difference being that instead of taking the odd numbered bits we take the even numbered bits.

 *Quick example*: Let `x = 25`.
 Then `b = 11001`.
 Taking every odd bit gives us a binary number `101` which is binary for `5`.
 Similarly taking every even bit gives us `10` which is binary for `2`.
 Hence `h(x) = 5 % 11 = 5` and `g(x) = 2 % 11 = 2`.